youyupei/discoAnt/README.md

 OUTPUT_NAME=CLCN3
 # the ENSEMBL ID is used to filter reference files to increase speed
 ENSG_ID=ENSG00000109572
-# chromosome is used to filter genome reference file to increase speed
-chr=chr4
 ##

 ## Paths to data ##